thoughtspot/thoughtspot.github.io/_app-integrate/data-api/about-data-api.md

 ---
 title: [About the REST API]
-tags:
 keywords: REST,API,data,authentication,public
 last_updated: tbd
 summary: "The purpose of the REST API is to get data out of ThoughtSpot so you can use it in a Web page, portal, or application."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 When using the REST API, authentication is achieved through SAML.
 After authentication, use the POST method to call a URL for the desired visualization or pinboard.
-A JSON \(JavaScript Object Notation\) representation of the data will be returned.
+A JSON (JavaScript Object Notation) representation of the data will be returned.

 ## Authentication